ianhambleton/repo_w003/README.md

 ## Algorithms
 The algorithms in this repository are all written to run in the Stata statistical statistical software (cuurent version used is v16).

+# PART 1.
+# IMPORTING AND PREPARING THE GHE DATA

+## DO FILE: p001-load-ghe-burden.do
-#### 1. Load the GHE disease burden file
+## Load the GHE disease burden file
-- DO FILE: p001-load-ghe-burden.do
 > Input dataset: dths_yld_daly.dta
 > - Received as a large Stata dataset, from Bochen Cao (WHO).